JimDesu/basis-lang/README.md

 ```
 .cmd quotrem: Int 'q, Int 'r, Int n, Int d -> q =
-    'q <- n / d
+    q <- n / d
-    'r <- n % d
+    r <- n % d
 ```

-A caller may now write `#x <- quotrem: 'remainder, 10, 3` to bind the quotient to `x` while supplying `'remainder` as the slot for the remainder.
+A caller may now write `#x <- quotrem: #remainder, 10, 3` to bind the quotient to `x` while introducing a fresh local `remainder` as the slot for the remainder.
 The same rule applies to commands that mix CREATE and UPDATE parameters: any combination of two or more writeable slots requires `-> name` to designate which is the expression-style result.

 Implicit context parameters appear after a `/` separator, taking precedence-by-uniqueness-of-type from the caller's lexical scope: